-Sea to See have pioneered a seastainable change in the eyewear industry proving that marine plastic waste is a great source of raw material.
+Sea to See has pioneered a sustainable change in the eyewear industry proving that marine plastic waste is a great source of raw material.

-Sea to See’s mission is to create a global consciousness in regard to the issues of ocean plastic contamination and the unsustainable fashion industry and promoting circular economy through stylish products that can make people part of the change.
+Sea to See’s mission is to create a global consciousness in regard to the issues of ocean plastic contamination and the unsustainable fashion industry, promoting a circular economy through stylish products that can make people part of the change.

-Exceptional aesthetic often arises from the combination of two seemingly opposing poles.
+Exceptional aesthetic often arises from the combination of two seemingly polar opposites.
 Silhouette eyewear has always succeeded in mastering this art: Achieving unparalleled lightness through inner strength.
 To remain true to oneself and to constantly set new impulses.
-To create timeless design that also meets the spirit of the age.
+To create timeless designs that also meet the spirit of the age.